 Equality & Diversity

-Bolton Sixth Form College’s Single Equality Scheme has been informed by the Single Equality Act (2010) which brought together different former strands of equality legislation covering age, disability, ethnicity, gender, transgender, race, religion or belief, sexual orientation and socio-economic inequalities.
+The Sixth Form Bolton’s Single Equality Scheme has been informed by the Single Equality Act (2010) which brought together different former strands of equality legislation covering age, disability, ethnicity, gender, transgender, race, religion or belief, sexual orientation and socio-economic inequalities.

 Equality & Diversity

-The College’s approach to equality is focused on everyone being treated fairly, removing barriers to success and that equality is not about treating everyone the same but recognising that equality of opportunity requires the College to respond to different needs to achieve the same outcomes.
+The Sixth Form’s approach to equality is focused on everyone being treated fairly, removing barriers to success and that equality is not about treating everyone the same but recognising that equality of opportunity requires the Sixth Form to respond to different needs to achieve the same outcomes.

 Diversity is about recognising and valuing individual differences and raising awareness about them.
 The legislation is clear that discrimination should not be either direct or indirect.

 Direct Discrimination – treating individuals differently because of their ethnicity, gender, transgender, age, disability, sexual orientation, religion or belief.

 Indirect Discrimination – placing individuals at a disadvantage because of certain working practices or rules.

 The Sixth Form Bolton is a Sixth Form with approximately 1,500 16-19 year old full time students.
 The Sixth Form offers a wide range of A Level and Vocational A Level programmes, with options to re-sit GCSE English or Mathematics.

 The overall student population is around 49% White British, 20% British Asian heritage, 17% British Pakistani heritage with the rest of the population being made up of a variety of other ethnic groups.
 In the academic year 2015-2016, 53% of students were female and are 47% male with 14% have been identified as having a specific learning difficulty or disability.
 Students are drawn from partner secondary schools in Bolton but increasingly with the location of the new Town Centre Campus the Sixth Form also recruits students from a wider geographical area.